 The next stage of care will be determined by the severity of your addiction, how long you have been using, and if you are at high risk to relapse.
 During treatment, there will be many therapies that you may be placed in, which will help get to the root of your addiction.
 Some therapies you may attend are:

-Americans more likely to die from opioid overdose than in a car accident. (n.d.). from https://www.cbsnews.com/news/americans-more-likely-to-die-from-accidental-opioid-overdose-than-in-a-car-accident/
+Americans more likely to die from opioid overdose than in a car accident. (n.d.).
+Retrieved from from https://www.cbsnews.com/news/americans-more-likely-to-die-from-accidental-opioid-overdose-than-in-a-car-accident/

 Public Affairs. (n.d.).
-HHS.gov/Opioids: The Prescription Drug & Heroin Overdose Epidemic. from https://www.hhs.gov/opioids/
+HHS.gov/Opioids: The Prescription Drug & Heroin Overdose Epidemic.
+Retrieved from from https://www.hhs.gov/opioids/

-The National Alliance of Advocates for Buprenorphine Treatment. (n.d.). from https://www.naabt.org/faq_answers.cfm?ID=2
+The National Alliance of Advocates for Buprenorphine Treatment. (n.d.).
+Retrieved from from https://www.naabt.org/faq_answers.cfm?ID=2